Pindi gang rape case: Three cops among four accused sent on 5-day physical remand

 Three police officials, Constable Muhammad Naseer, Constable Rashid Minhas, Constable Muhammad Azeem, and a civilian young man Amir Sikandar allegedly involved in the gang rape were produced in a court of duty magistrate, Rawalpindi.
 Station House Officer (SHO) Rawat brought all accused to the court.

-Rawat Police has registered a case under Sections of 376B, 367A and 382 PPC against four accused for allegedly abducting 22-year-old girl Rafia Azeem and gang raping her.
+Rawat Police has registered a case under Sections of 376B, 367A and 382 PPC against four accused for allegedly abducting 22-year-old girl and gang raping her.

 City Police Officer (CPO) Muhammad Faisal Rana told The News that the accused will never be spared at any cost.